 - I think they all did.
 Not one is more responsible than the others.
+No one is less guilty than any of the others.
 Furthermore, the Bible teaches us that it was God’s Will to accomplish this.
-Let that sink in – these people all acted within their won free will to exercise their jealousies and hate, but God was in charge the whole time.
+Let that sink in – these people all acted within their own free will to exercise their jealousies, their hate, their power, but God was in charge the whole time.
 And, I guess added to this you and I killed him.
 It was because it was for your sin and my sin that Jesus died.

 Transition: I think it is interesting how each one wielded what power they had to do their deeds.
 And that brings me to the application for this morning.

 - The Religious Leaders use their power to bring Jesus before Pilate.
 They use their power as influence over the crowd.

 - Pilate uses his power as authority to execute Jesus.

 - The crowd uses its power as a vote to release Barabbas and vote to crucify Jesus.

 - The soldiers use their power to humiliate and mistreat Jesus.

 - Where is your power and how do you use it?

 - With your family? – over your wife or husband, over your kids, or your adult parents.
 Sometimes one of the spouses holds the purse strings and lords it over the other.
 Spouses us their power to withhold favor – sexual favor, getting their husband or wife to behave or do or act or… Sometimes, the oldest in the family use their power to get what they want.
 Maybe it is money they have and they use their money to get their grown up kids to do and act and (story of young woman whose grandparents told her that they would pay for her medical school if she lost weight… I’ve even seen little children run a family – using their power over their parents.

 - In your work or business? – over other employees or coworkers?
 Do people have to come to you to get things done?
 Do they need your permission and you hold it over them until they perform or do or act or behave…